tgrigera/COVIDm/model_desc/README.tex.md

 matches the number given in the file.
 Both times and cases must be monotonically increasing.

-There is also the possibility to introduce a number of recovered individuals at time 0.
-This number is given in the parameter file just before specifying the imported infections file.
+The thir column of this file gives the possibility to force a number of susceptible individuals to state R, and to make them susceptible again at a later time.
+The number of forced R individuals is given as a third column in the imported infections file.
+This number need not be monotonically increasing: a decrease indicates that some (picked at random) _of the previouly forced to R_ individuals are to become susceptible again.

 Finally, there are two possible invocations.
 The first one is